What are Open Educational Resources (OER)?

 Materials are normally shared as Open Educational Resources under a Creative Commons license.
 The Creative Commons licenses make it easy to share and use OER by clearly specifying the requirements for attribution, reuse and modification.
 Learn more about Creative Commons.

-Enforce your understanding of OER with the following comprehensive list of misconceptions about OER provided by a Creative Commons team in Poland:
+Enforce your understanding of OER with a comprehensive list of misconceptions about OER provided by SPARC Open.

 Have something to share?
-Get in touch with someone from our team.
+Get in touch with someone from our team at email@example.com.
 We will help you identify a platform and guide you in the process.

-- Creative Commons and Education: Visit the Creative Commons page on Education to learn more about and find Open Educational Resources.
+Creative Commons and Education: Visit the Creative Commons page on Education to learn more about Creative Commons licensing and find Open Educational Resources.